Young Practitioners and Scholars Essay Competition 2024

 - Climate change and EU investment law and arbitration

-All submissions should be between 5,000 and 12,000 words, inclusive of footnotes.
+Submissions should be between 5,000 and 12,000 words, inclusive of footnotes.
 Co-authored submissions are permissible.

-The deadline for submission is: 15 April 2021.
+The deadline for submission is 1 September 2024.

+Winners will be chosen by the Editorial Committee of the Review.
 The Editorial Committee reserves the right not to award any prize if they conclude that no essay of sufficiently high academic quality has been submitted.